VPRLab/mopeyeDataset/README.md

 * Peroid: From 16 May 2016 to 8 July 2018 approximately;
 * 20 million RTT measurements from 12.5K users in 653 ISPs and 173 countries;
 * Used in our IWQoS'19 paper: https://daoyuan14.github.io/papers/IWQoS19_MopEyeDatasetAnalysis.pdf;
-* DB file: will be generated upon the first applicant;
+* DB file: will be provided upon receiving the email;
 * Email subject: "Requesting the 180708 MopEye dataset from XXX", where XXX is the abbreviation of your institution.
-* Applicants' institution:
+* Applicants' institution and potential research outputs:
+  * Southern University of Science and Technology, China [[IWQoS'19](https://daoyuan14.github.io/papers/IWQoS19_MopEyeDatasetAnalysis.pdf)]

 ## How to Use the DB
 * You can access the dataset db file using the SQLite Browser.